 White's comments come days after the threat from Northern Ireland-related terrorism in Britain was raised from moderate to substantial.

 The federation said officers are being "let down time and again" by ministers who are not providing them with kit such as Tasers and body-worn video.

-More than a third (35%) experienced unarmed physical attacks at least once a month, while 6% said they were attacked with a potentially lethal weapon such as a bottle or gun at least once a month.
+More than a third (35 per cent) experienced unarmed physical attacks at least once a month, while 6 per cent said they were attacked with a potentially lethal weapon such as a bottle or gun at least once a month.

 Police minister Mike Penning said: "It is vitally important that the police and intelligence agencies have the resources and kit they need to respond to the evolving threats we face.
 Following the terrorist attacks in France last year, we have announced an additional £143 million over the next five years to provide a national uplift in armed policing capability.

 "We ask our firearms officers to do a vital and uniquely challenging job on behalf of the public -- to put themselves in harm's way, in situations where they may have to decide in a split second whether to shoot and, in certain circumstances, to take the life of a person who poses a threat to others.